 The hotel’s restaurant, named Plate, is getting rave reviews for its super-friendly service, its high quality cuisine, and it's farm-to-fork ethos.
 Locals love to celebrate here, which is a sure sign.
-Chef Leon Smith works closely with local suppliers, including Beeswax Dyson (for beef and lamb) and New Macdonalds Farm (for organic eggs and veg) - all within 10 miles of the city - and sometimes forages his own herbs.
+The chef serves up an array of delicious and ethically sourced dishes that they promise are as good for the planet as they are for your taste buds.

 - Restaurants nearby

 - Admire the city’s famous Roman Baths, then treat yourself to a massage and an alfresco rooftop soak at their modern incarnation, the Thermae Spa

 - Or hit Bath’s boutiques for therapy of a retail kind.
 Our favourites include booksellers Topping & Co and chocolatier Charlotte Brunswick